benedekfazekas/mranderson/README.md

              [edn :as edn])
 ```

-In the **unresolved tree** mode the usual way of overriding dependencies, eg. putting a first level dependency in the project file with a newer version of a library does not work.
-Also in this mode MrAnderson applies transient dependency hygiene meaning that it does not search and replace occurrances of a transient depedency namespace in the project's own files.
+In the **unresolved tree** mode the usual way of overriding dependencies, eg. putting a first level dependency in the project file with a newer version of a library, does not work.
+Also in this mode MrAnderson applies transitive dependency hygiene, meaning that it does not search and replace occurrences of a transitive dependency namespace in the project's own files (your own files shouldn't be reaching into someone else's transitive dependencies in the first place).
 To work around these limitations you can create a MrAnderson specific section in the project file and define overrides as such:

 ```clojure
 :mranderson {:overrides {[mvxcvi/puget fipp] [fipp "0.6.15"]}}
 ```

-Note that the key in the overrides map is a path to a dependency in the unresolved dependency tree and the value is the new depedency node.
+Note that the key in the overrides map is a path to a dependency in the unresolved dependency tree and the value is the new dependency node.

-In the same section you can instruct MrAnderson to expose certain transient dependencies to the project's own source files as such:
+In the same section you can instruct MrAnderson to expose certain transitive dependencies to the project's own source files as such:

 ```clojure
 :mranderson {:expositions [[mvxcvi/puget fipp]]}